29.07.24

 Be aware that however experienced they are with animals, they still cannot vouch for the quality of the breeding, so it is up to you to ask the right questions to find out if a breeder is responsible or not.

 “I bought my puppy off the internet /newspaper /on Gumtree…” – we hear statements like this so often.
-Generally, there is nothing wrong with advertising via classifieds, but you are unlikely to find reputable breeders advertising this way.
+Be awarea that you are unlikely to find reputable breeders advertising this way.
 Most of the time, classified ads are placed by puppy farms or backyard breeders.

 Classified ads on websites such as Gumtree are becoming a more popular way of selling puppies by private sellers.
 In these cases, someone who bought a puppy wants to rehome the animal and is looking to sell it via classified ads.
 Those puppies are often much cheaper than buying them from the breeder.
 However, there are a few things to be aware of: